12. JavaScript HTTP functions

 if (error.response) {

-// The server reported an error in the HTTP status, but it also sent a response
+// the server reported an error in status HTTP but also sent a response

-// we know that the server sends JSON responses with the structure {action, status, response}
+// we know that the server sends jSON responses with structure {action, status, response}

-// and that in case of an error, the error message is in [response]
+// and that in the event of an error, the error msg is in [reply]

 return error.response.data;